Aden Hashi Farah Ayro: History

+By the time Ethiopia launched its invasion of Somalia in December 2006 to oust Somali Islamists from power, as many as 5,000 young men were thought to have been recruited into al-Shabaab in Mogadishu alone.
+Notably, al-Shabaab's command structure had become decentralized, with the group broken down into cells.
+This decentralization allowed regional al-Shabaab commanders greater autonomy to plan and execute attacks as they deemed necessary.
+For example, Ayro's former deputy in the ICU, Mukhtar Robow, was said to have led a cell in his home region of Bay, targeting Ethiopian and government troops protecting the Somali parliament in the town of Baidoa.
+Another high-ranking militant in the ICU, Hassan Turki, was believed to be leading an al-Shabab cell in his stronghold in the Lower Juba region.

-Theresa Whelan, the U.S. deputy assistant secretary of defense for African affairs, in a press conference on 17 January 2007, said she believed the U.S. AC-130 gunship raid which occurred on 8 January had killed eight fighters linked to Aden Hashi Farah Aero.
+Theresa Whelan, the U.S. Deputy Assistant Secretary of Defense for African Affairs, in a press conference on 17 January 2007, said she believed the U.S. AC-130 gunship raid which occurred on 8 January had killed eight fighters linked to Aden Hashi Farah Aero.
 Aero was believed to have been wounded in the attack and perhaps killed.
 However, on 7 March 2007 an audio tape issued by Aden Hashi Aero was sent to the Koran Radio station in Mogadishu.

-Al-Qaeda in Somalia

-According to intelligence provided to Somalia's Deputy Defence Minister, Salad Ali Jelle, Aden Hashi Aero was named by Al Qaeda as its leader in the war-torn nation.
-It was also reported by the Associated Press that the United Nations have attributed 16 killings to him, including BBC journalist Kate Peyton.
-They also reported a failed attempt to bring down an Ethiopian airliner.
+Following his injury in the U.S. airstrike, Ayro vanished.
+Due to al-Shabaab's decentralized command structure, it was not clear who was in overall charge of the group.
+In March 2007, al-Qaeda named Ayro as its top leader in Somalia, suggesting that he was still engaged in al-Shabaab activities and communicating with his commanders in Mogadishu from his hideout.
+Ayro briefly returned to Mogadishu in August 2007 but was asked to leave by concerned clan elders because they feared he would "bring more trouble to everybody".
+He was reported to have been constantly on the move, seldom staying in one place for long, typically spending only a few days in each location.
+In December 2007, a Somali website announced Ahmed Godane, known as Abu Zubeyr, as the official Emir of al-Shabaab.

 Death

-On 1 May 2008, Aero and another important leader of the Hizbul Shabaab, Sheikh Muhyadin Omar, were killed by a U.S. airstrike on his house in the town of Dhusamareb.
+On 1 May 2008, Aero and another important leader of the al-Shabaab, Sheikh Muhyadin Omar, were killed by a U.S. airstrike on his house in the town of Dhusamareb.
 Paul Salopek reported in the Chicago Tribune that jihadists vowed to kill every foreigner in Somalia in response.